-Earlier clauses of this Report have discussed an evolving participatory culture that has resulted in the unprecedented potential for user co-created value.
-As an illustration of the potential to apply human rights considerations in metaverse contexts, Table 4 presented a proposed approach to applying UDHR to privacy and safety concerns in the metaverse.
+Earlier sections of this report have discussed an evolving participatory culture that has resulted in the unprecedented potential for user co-created value.
+As an illustration of the potential to apply human rights considerations in metaverse contexts, Table 4 in the last section presented a proposed approach to applying UDHR to privacy and safety concerns in the metaverse.

-Table 5 examines the SDGs as a potential guide for ethical considerations in metaverse environments by leveraging a "People | Planet | Platform" approach, proposed by Build n Blaze [b-Build n Blaze] as defined below:
+Table 5 examines the SDGs as a potential guide for ethical considerations in metaverse environments by leveraging a "People | Planet | Platform" approach, proposed by Build n Blaze (2017) as defined below:

-- 1) People: Primary focus on 'people' needs for food, shelter, well-being, equality and fairness. - 2) Planet: Primary focus on sustainability, conservation and restoration relating to the planet. - 3) Platform (in the sense of a declaration of the principles on which a group stands): these enabling SDGs can guide institutional support for equity, inclusivity, justice, resilience, opportunity and partnership.
+- 1. People: Primary focus on 'people' needs for food, shelter, well-being, equality, and fairness. - 2.
+Planet: Primary focus on sustainability, conservation, and restoration relating to the planet. - 3.
+Platform: Defined as a declaration of the principles on which a group stands [b-Webster/platform]; these enabling SDGs can guide institutional support for equity, inclusivity, justice, resilience, opportunity, and partnership.

-The objective of Table 5 is to illustrate a proposed approach to advancing the understanding and usability of the SDGs as a framework for ethical considerations in metaverse contexts, where the term ethics is understood to mean the principles of conduct governing an individual or a group.
+The objective of Table 5 is to illustrate a proposed approach to advancing the understanding and usability of the SDGs as a framework for ethical considerations in metaverse contexts.

+For this illustration, the following definition of ethics will be used: principles of conduct governing an individual or a group [b-Webster/ethics].